 Community Wildfire Protection Plans (CWPP) are collaborative agreements between local governments, fire departments, and State forest management agencies in consultation with Federal land management agencies and other interested parties.
 CWPPs identify and prioritize areas needing hazardous fuel reduction on Federal and non-Federal lands to protect at-risk communities and essential infrastructure.
 CWPPs may assist State, local and private landowners by identifying areas in greatest need of fuel reduction treatment as well as recommending effective and efficient measures to reduce the chance that wildfire will ignite structures on their property (USDA FS 2004).
 CWPPs could encourage non-federal landowners to conduct fuel treatment projects in NLEB habitat that may temporarily or permanently alter habitat quality.
-All Montana and South Dakota counties located in the geographic areas with potential for NLEB presence currently have CWPPs.
-Approximately 15% of the two geographic areas with potential NLEB habitat are within a CWPP.
+All Montana and South Dakota counties located in the geographic areas with potential NLEB habitat are within a CWPP.